Children and young people in Scotland can get the assistance if they're under 19 years old and get one of the following 'qualifying benefits':

 - the highest rate of the care component of Disability Living Allowance for children

-- the enhanced daily living rate of Personal Independence Payment
+- the enhanced daily living component of Personal Independence Payment

 They must be getting this on at least one day in the third full week of September.

-In 2021 this was Monday 20 September to Sunday 26 September.
+In 2022 this will be Monday 19 September to Sunday 25 September.

 |21 to 27 September 2020||2020|